 Long canine nails can be a nightmare for your hardwood floors.
 If you don’t trim your dog’s nails, they can rapidly grow into dangerous claws in a few weeks.
 If you hear clicking sounds when the dog walks on your wooden floor that would mean that it is time to trim your dog’s nails.
 This procedure requires you to be cautious; don’t cut them too short or you will damage the sensitive part of the nails that contain blood vessels.

 Applying a layer of wax on your hardwood floor can help to protect it from pet scratches.
 Wax acts as a buffer zone between the claws and the wooden floor, helping to make it scratch resistant.
 You can also use industrial-grade wax to fill the deep gorges caused pet claws.

 Regularly walking the dog on a concrete pavement can help to trim their nails naturally.
 Routine exercise also helps to reduce playfulness when they are home.

 To protect your home from dog nails scratching wood floors, you need to regularly take care of your flooring.
 You’ll need to clean and re-apply coating, and wax the floor.
-For your dog, be sure to trim their nails, and take them out for walks so they aren’t as hyper indoors.
+For your dog, be sure to trim their nails.
+Our team of designers prefer dog walking plus nail filing before they become dog claws.